||Thread Tools||Display Modes|

 Steve Preston moved that the club vote on whether to earmark money for the Friends group or to table the idea for now until Friends is able to accept monetary donations.
 Carmen Mazza seconded the motion.
 Club members voted 9-7 to earmark money for the Friends group for improved access at B&O Station.
 Chuck Miller subsequently moved that the club earmark $250 for the Friends group for an improved access ramp at B&O Station.
 Tim Parkin seconded the motion and members present voted to accept the motion.
 Steve felt it is important to have a club presence on the board of the Friends group to oversee its expenditures.

 Club treasurer Patty Allen reported that the Internal Revenue Service has requested copies of the club by-laws and incorporation papers as it reviews the club’s application for re-instatement of its tax-exempt status.
 These items must be submitted to the IRS by March 31, 2013.
 Ed Rigby will look for those documents in the club’s archives and pass them along to Patty.

 3. Bowling Green State University Outdoors Group

-The Bowling Green State University outdoors group would like to join the club for its trip down Little Beaver Creek if the trip coincides with the school’s week off this spring.
+The Bowling Green State University outdoors group would like to join the club for its trip down Little Beaver Creek if the trip coincides with the school’s spring break.
 It would also like TCT to take its whitewater instructors down Slippery Rock Creek.